Master Terms & Conditions

 - CONFIDENTIALITY; SENSITIVE PERSONAL INFORMATION

-- Each party acknowledges that it will have access to certain confidential information of the other party concerning the other party’s business, plans, customers, technology, products and other information held in confidence by the other party (individually or collectively, “Confidential Information”).
+9.1.
+Confidential Information: Each party acknowledges that it will have access to certain confidential information of the other party concerning the other party’s business, plans, customers, technology, products and other information held in confidence by the other party (individually or collectively, “Confidential Information”).
 Confidential Information also shall include the Client Materials as well as all information of either party in tangible or intangible form that is marked or designated as confidential.
-Confidential Information also includes the System, Documentation, Work Product and terms and conditions of the Agreement; provided, however, that Journey may report the terms of the Agreement to Journey’s licensors solely as required by agreements between Journey and such licensors.
+Confidential Information also includes the System, Documentation, Work Product and terms and conditions of the Agreement; provided, however, that Journey may report the terms of the Agreement to Journey’ licensors solely as required by agreements between Journey and such licensors.

 9.2.
 Non Disclosure: The receiving party (“Recipient”) shall use the disclosing party’s (“Disclosure”) Confidential Information received in connection with the Agreement only in conjunction with performance of its obligations under the Agreement.
 Recipient shall not disclose Disclosure Confidential Information received in connection with the Agreement to any third parties unless Disclosure gives Recipient its advance written authorization to do so.
 This restriction does not apply to information that is: